darrenkuro/libasm/README.md

 ## 📝 Notes & Lessons

 - In ASM, call = push & jmp, ret = pop & jmp; in terms of labels, there is no difference between a portion and a "function", they are all just addresses.
 Only the global ones are exported and visible to outside of the file, think of everything else like `static`.
+- The 128 bytes below rsp are guaranteed not to be clobbered by interrupts, and the compiler is allowed to use them without adjusting rsp.

 ### Calling convention (AMD64 System V ABI)